 There are many buildings or monuments that bear the stamp of the Hispanic settlers.
 Some of them have great architectural and historical value.

-Although, obviously, the Spaniards left the Philippines a long time ago, the newly built churches are inspired by the colonizing architecture as well, which might come as a surprise; architecture and the creed of a people are independent things although many times they seem to go together; the predominant Catholicism in the Philippines today and its expression in the churches is a clear example of this incongruity.
+Although, obviously, the Spaniards left the Philippines a long time ago, the newly built churches are inspired by the colonizing architecture as well, which might come as a surprise; the predominant Catholicism in the Philippines today and its expression in the churches is a clear example.

 Also, many Philippine cities have forts from the Hispanic era in the Philippines, so, there we can also see the influence that the colonists had in the country.